Guilty Pleasure (Ashley Tisdale album)

-The album ranked #7 on Billboard's reader poll for album of the decade and best album of 2009.
+"Guilty Pleasure" received mixed reviews from music critics, who appreciated her attempt to break free from her Disney image and complimented the album's energy and catchiness, while others dismissed the production and songwriting as generic and unoriginal.
+The album debuted at number 12 on the Billboard 200, selling 25,000 copies in its first week.

 Background and release

 In April 2008, she said that she has recorded a few songs for the album and she would fully focus on the album after filming High School Musical 3.
 Tisdale has noted that the songs in the album have a message and a story that anyone can relate to, and hoped to reveal her "edgier" side with more mature songs.
 She also said the album was titled Guilty Pleasure because of her guilty pleasures.
 Tisdale was involved in every aspect of the album's production.
 Tisdale's music inspirations for the album include Katy Perry and Pat Benatar.
 The song "Switch" is also featured in the motion picture Aliens in the Attic, which Tisdale starred in.

 Warner Bros. said the first component of the label's album roll out was revealing Tisdale's new look with a relaunch of her web site in March and the cover of Cosmopolitans April issue.
 "We wanted to create a conversation and then follow quickly with the music," he said.
 The album was to be released on June 16, 2009 in North America, but it was pushed back to July 28, 2009, although it was released a month before, on June 12, 2009 in several countries such as Germany, Italy and Spain.
 The album's release date in the US and Canada was preceded by an exclusive "Countdown to Guilty Pleasure" on iTunes for the U.S. and Canada, on which "Overrated", "What If" and "Acting Out" had promotional releases in each week.
 The first two songs debuted on the Billboard Bubbling Under Hot 100 Singles chart due to digital downloads at number three and number one, respectively.